Hiking Mount Mgoun and Bouguemaz valley 4071m

 Included

-• Full accommodation in the trek in camps
+- Full Accommodation during the trek in camps

 What's Not Included